 Moving on to appearances, is your coop a palace or a pig sty?
-If it’s the latter, perhaps you could improve the appearance of it.
-A new coat of paint, clean out the run, do some repairs- you get the idea.
+If it’s the latter, perhaps you could improve its appearance of it.

 If after a good clean your neighbor still isn’t impressed is it possible you can move or ‘disguise’ the coop?